-• Bits 7, 6, 2-0-Timer Synchronization 4-0 (SYNC4-SYNC0): Selects operation independent of, or synchronized to, other channels.
+Bits 2 to 0-Timer Synchronization 2 to 0 (SYNC2 to SYNC0): Selects operation independent of, or synchronized to, other channels.
 Synchronous operation allows synchronous clears due to multiple TCNT synchronous presets and other channel counter clears.
 A minimum of two channels must have SYNC bits set to 1 for synchronous operation.
-For synchronization clearing, it is necessary to set the TCNT counter clear sources (the CCLR2-CCLR0 bits of the TCR register), in addition to the SYNC bit.
+For synchronization clearing, it is necessary to set the TCNT counter clear sources (the CCLR2 to CCLR0 bits of the TCR register), in addition to the SYNC bit.
 The counter start to channel and bit-to-channel correspondence are indicated in the tables below.